 Depending on whether you are getting a pancreatic transplant alone or a kidney and pancreas transplant at the same time, pancreas transplant surgery normally takes three to six hours.

-The donor's pancreas is first surgically removed-a part of the body and tail of the pancreas is removed.
+The donor's pancreas is first surgically removed: -a part of the body and tail of the pancreas are removed.

 The first step is to make an incision down the center of your abdomen.
 The new pancreas and a little section of the donor's small intestine are surgically implanted into your lower belly.